 Follow these instructions.

-Follow these instructions to create and securely store generic revocation certificates for the new key.
+Follow these instructions to create and securely store [generic revocation certificates](release-signing.html#revocation-cert" for the new key.

 The final stage in the process is to update documents containing references to the old key so that they contain both the new and old keys.
-For Apache documents, follow this checklist opting for the instructions appropriate for a transition (when given a choice).
+For Apache documents, follow this checklist.
+Use the instructions for a transition when there is a choice.

 For other documents:

-Read this guide to the Apache use of the web of trust and make arrangements for your new key to be included at the earliest opportunity.
+Read this Guide to Apache use of the web of trust and make arrangements to include your new key at the earliest opportunity.

 $ gpg --export --armor --output FILENAME AD741727 E2B054B8

 This exports only the public keys, and so isn't confidential.
-Everywhere the old public key was published should be replaced by this dual export.
+Replace the old public key with this dual export everywhere it was published.

-During the transitions, both fingerprints should be used.
+During the transitions, use both fingerprints.
 For example, to fingerprint old key AD741727 and new key E2B054B8, use:

 $ gpg --fingerprint AD741727 E2B054B8